Can’t help it but new palettes get me excited once they are set up and ready to go – a small everyday kit and a pocket palette of extras.

-And I just can’t cope with the washed out effects of using a waterbrush… I wish I could use them and get the results….. but whenever I try I always wished I have used a sable brush There are times like inside building when a waterbrush is the only option but that is different from limiting myself on a daily basis.
+And I just can’t cope with the washed-out effects of using a waterbrush… I wish I could use them and get the results….. but whenever I try I always wished I have used a sable brush There are times like inside a building when a waterbrush is the only option but that is different from limiting myself on a daily basis.

 So anyway that means that any minimum kit for me is quite extensive.
 I sketch all the time so always want to be able to do a ‘serious’ attempt in my daily sketchbook.